 They are speaking of two different methods of attaining to a knowledge of God.

 Some will ask where does Holy Scripture fall into the picture.
-St. John Chrysostom beautiful explains this in his commentary on Matthew 1:
+We will conclude with St. John Chrysostom, who beautifully explains this in his commentary on Matthew 1:

 For that the former was better, God has made manifest, both by His words, and by His doings.
 Since unto Noah, and unto Abraham, and unto his offspring, and unto Job, and unto Moses too, He discoursed not by writings, but Himself by Himself, finding their mind pure.
 But after the whole people of the Hebrews had fallen into the very pit of wickedness, then and thereafter was a written word, and tables of stone, and the admonition which is given by these.